Key Points

 Step 1: Take a Holistic View of Sustainability

 Viewing sustainability holistically is important.
 Environmental impact isn’t just about waste or ocean pollution.
 Energy, sourcing, and transportation all play a role.
+Being committed to sustainability means considering every step in the process, from sourcing to end-of-life.

 For example, while it might seem more sustainable to switch from plastic to paper, this might not be true—depending on where paper is sourced from, it could lead to deforestation of endangered areas.
 Metal or glass materials that might be fully recyclable often come with a higher carbon footprint in shipping and transportation.